astral4/site/README.md

 # site

+## Introduction

 This repository contains code used for my personal website.
+The main component is `ssg`, the static site generator for my website.
+You can read about its features [here](ssg/).

 ## License